mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

   `name/s3/~any/<YOUR_BUCKET_NAME>/gutenberg/pg-tom_sawyer.txt`
   - [ ] Count the number of occurrences of the word `the` in this file

-Note that `test.MakeTstateAll` creates an instance of SigmaOS with `named` and other kernel services (such as `s3` proxies).
+Note that `test.NewTstateAll` creates an instance of SigmaOS with `named` and other kernel services (such as `s3` proxies).

 Hint: The function `OpenReader` from `FsLib` along with Golang's `NewScanner`